llafuente/language/statements/defer.markdown

 #### defer delete

-free memory when the surrounding function returns or throw/raise.
+Free memory when the surrounding function returns or throw/raise.

 ```
 fn x {